Some hotel trends create ripples in the industry, others tidal waves.

 The seamless guest experience

 Though not the most attention-grabbing of today’s hotel trends, this is one that keeps popping up in industry news because of how fundamentally important it is.
-Because while the guest experience may indeed be broken into distinct stages — search, book, and stay being the big three — if it feels broken to travellers, it’s going to lead to booking opportunities lost and guest expectations unmet.
+Because while the guest experience may indeed be broken into distinct stages — search, book, and stay being the big three — if it feels broken to travelers, it’s going to lead to booking opportunities lost and guest expectations unmet.

-Any significant change in the look, feel, and ease of the booking stage compared to the search stage creates a friction in the guest experience that causes travellers to abort rather than book.
+Any significant change in the look, feel, and ease of the booking stage compared to the search stage creates a friction in the guest experience that causes travelers to abort rather than book.
 In the same vein, if it’s a breeze to book a room online but check-in turns out to be a lengthy process of filling out forms by hand, it sets guests up for frustration and disappointment.

-The personalised guest experience
+The personalized guest experience

 Hotel technology providers are investigating solutions that will make the entire guest experience tailored 100% to the individual: to their ideal hotel criteria, even to their food and music preferences.

 Hotels are responding to this trend by focusing on making sure their guests feel like guests, like unique individuals and not entries in a booking ledger.
-By recognising and catering to their guests’ idiosyncratic preferences and fancies, and through personal interactions with staff, hotels are curating not just one guest experience, but as many guest experiences as there are people who check in.
+By recognizing and catering to their guests’ idiosyncratic preferences and fancies, and through personal interactions with staff, hotels are curating not just one guest experience, but as many guest experiences as there are people who check in.

 The transformational-travel guest experience

 This hotel trend is one that reflects a new philosophy of travel, the next stage in the evolution of experiential travel, called “transformational travel.”

 The travelers behind this trend are seeking self-reflection and development in their travels, to connect with humanity and the natural kingdom, and to return home changed, with shifted perspectives and a deeper understanding of the world they inhabit.